Commercial Stocks of the Major Special Crops Survey (CSMS)

 3 times per year

-The purpose of this survey is to collect reliable and timely information on special crops.
-The summarized data are used to validate crop production, farm stock and marketing data and to calculate the contribution of the special crops sector to the Canadian economy.
+The purpose of this survey is to collect reliable and timely information on stocks of special crops held in commercial elevators.

 Data release - September 6, 2017